Last Updated: July 20, 2022

 - Suspension for Violations of Law.
 Onfleet may temporarily suspend the Service or remove the applicable Customer Data, or both, if it in good faith believes that, as part of using the Service, Customer has violated a law.
 Onfleet will attempt to contact Customer in advance.

 - Defense of Third Party Claims.
 Onfleet will defend or settle any third-party claim against Customer to the extent that such claim alleges that the Onfleet technology used to provide the Service violates a copyright, patent, trademark or other intellectual property right, if Customer, promptly notifies Onfleet of the claim in writing, cooperates with Onfleet in the defense, and allows Onfleet to solely control the defense or settlement of the claim.
 Costs.
 Onfleet will pay infringement claim defense costs incurred as part of its obligations above, and Onfleet negotiated settlement amounts, and court awarded damages.
 Process.
 If such a claim appears likely, then Onfleet may modify the Service, procure the necessary rights, or replace it with the functional equivalent.
 If Onfleet determines that none of these are reasonably available, then Onfleet may terminate the Service and refund any prepaid and unused fees.
 Exclusions.
-Onfleet has no obligation for any claim arising from: Onfleet’s compliance with Customer’s specifications; A combination of the Service with other technology where the infringement would not occur but for the combination; Use of Customer Data; or Technology not provided by Onfleet.
+Onfleet has no obligation for any claim arising from: Onfleet’s compliance with Customer’s specifications; A combination of the Service with other items where the infringement would not occur but for the combination; Use of Customer Data; or items not provided by Onfleet.
 This section contains Customer’s exclusive remedies and Onfleet’s sole liability for intellectual property infringement claims.

 - Customer Indemnity.
 To the extent allowed by law, if any third-party brings a claim against Onfleet related to Customer acts, omissions, data or information within the Services, Customer must defend, indemnify and hold Onfleet harmless from and against all damages, losses, and expenses of any kind (including reasonable legal fees and costs) related to such claim.